diwic/dbus-rs/dbus/examples/argument_guide.md

 println!("Method returned {}", z.0);
 ```

+The `Variant` struct is just a wrapper with a public interior, so you can easily both read from it and write to it with the `.0` accessor.

-But sometimes you don't know the type beforehand.
+Sometimes you don't know the type beforehand.
 We can solve this in two ways (choose whichever is more appropriate for your use case), either through the trait object `Box<RefArg>` or through `Iter` / `IterAppend` (see later sections).

 Through trait objects: